Seeking diverse experiences of Long COVID

 RECOVER’s Patient and Community Engagement Strategy

-RECOVER’s Patient and Community Engagement Strategy describes how RECOVER will engage people affected by Long COVID.
-RECOVER seeks to involve patients and communities in a meaningful and collaborative way.
-The strategy helps ensure that we include people from all communities and backgrounds.
+RECOVER’s Patient and Community Engagement Strategy (PDF, 327 KB) expands upon the guiding principles to describe how RECOVER engages with people affected by Long COVID.
+RECOVER seeks to include people from all communities and backgrounds.

 Community Impact